Aadarshraj-Sah/ShellScript_replicating_tar_command/README.md

 Some Salient features of my programme are as follows :

-*	This is the programme replicating behaviour of tar cmd.
+*	This is the programme replicating behaviour of tar cmd. <br>
-	Input cmd format:
+	Input cmd format:<br>
 	tar [functions] [filename.tar] [file(s).txt (if required)]